Scott Monument: Modern administration

+180th Anniversary celebration

+Summer 2026 has seen the 180th anniversary of the monument acknowledged, with free tickets for twelve people every day being made available from 10 to 17 August.
+The Herald quotes Councillor Margaret Graham of Edinburgh City Council as saying: "The Scott Monument is one of Edinburgh's most iconic landmarks and a much-loved part of our city's heritage.
+I'm delighted to be celebrating its 180th anniversary by giving more people the chance to experience the monument, whether that's climbing to enjoy its spectacular views or learning more about the life and legacy of Sir Walter Scott.

 In popular culture

 The monument is featured prominently in the 2012 film Cloud Atlas, as a location which the character Robert Frobisher frequents.
 An imagined copy of the monument is featured in the 1899 painting by James Ford, Holiday Time in Cape Town, depicting a Victorian era imagined utopian future Cape Town.